 Potty training is a major milestone.
-Get the facts on timing, technique and handling the inevitable accidents.By Mayo Clinic Staff
+Get the facts on timing, technique and handling accidents.By Mayo Clinic Staff

 Potty training is a big step for kids and parents alike.
 The secret to success?
 Timing and patience.

-Potty-training success hinges on physical and emotional readiness, not a specific age.
-Many kids show interest in potty training by age 2, but others might not be ready until age 2 1/2 or even older — and there's no rush.
-If you start potty training too early, it might take longer to train your child.
+Potty training success hinges on physical, developmental and behavioral milestones, not age.
+Many children show signs of being ready for potty training between ages 18 and 24 months.
+However, others might not be ready until they're 3 years old.
+There's no rush.
+If you start too early, it might take longer to train your child.

 - Can your child understand and follow basic directions?

 - Can your child communicate when he or she needs to go?

 - Does your child seem interested in using the toilet?